wangraying/sglang/docs/benchmark/benchmark.md

 #### Observations

-When mixed-running is disabled, we typically observe an increased input/output throughput and a decreased TTFT latency as the chunked prefill size increases.
-This is expected due to the higher prefill efficiency of larger prefills.
-The impact on ITL latency is not that obvious, as it varies with the characteristics of the datasets.
+Typically for smaller chunk sizes, there tend to be a higher TTFT latency due to excessive chunking.
+This observation could be verified by comparing the number of prefill batches to the original total request count (500) as depicted in Figures (a), (b), and (c).

 <table>
   <tr>